Tax Tips & Services

 Tax Free Savings Account

-Commencing in 2013, every individual over the age of 18 may contribute up to $5,500 annually to a special tax free savings account.
-The income earned in this account will be tax free even upon withdrawal.
-This amount is an increased from the contribution limit from 2009 to 2012 of $5,000 and is subject by an inflation factor.
+Beginning in 2013, every individual over the age of 18 may contribute up to $5,500 annually to a special tax free savings account (TFSA).
+The income earned in this account will be tax-free even upon withdrawal.

 RRSP and Other Deductions